 The recovery time required in the wake of disk replacement surgery is typically much shorter than the recovery time required for fusion surgery.
 Disk replacement surgery is a less invasive procedure and it typically causes less damage to the surrounding tissue.
 However, both procedures are major surgeries and should not be approached lightly.

 It’s important to remember that surgery isn’t the best treatment option for every spinal or back injury victim.
 As a result, you should speak to a doctor to find out if this surgery is right for you before committing to this treatment option.
-If you’re concerned about paying for surgery, know that an Orange County back injury lawyer – including those who practice at JSM Injury Firm APC – can clarify whether you’re entitled to compensation for your medical bills.
+If you’re concerned about paying for surgery, know that a back injury lawyer – including those who practice at Long Island personal injury law can clarify whether you’re entitled to compensation for your medical bills.